Pentecostal Assemblies of Jesus Christ

 The Pentecostal Assemblies of Jesus Christ (PAJC) is an independent association of Oneness Pentecostal churches, primarily located in the United States.
 Historically they have had members across the U.S. and abroad.
 They were formally organized in 1931.
 The original headquarters were located in Columbus, Ohio, later moved to St. Louis, Missouri, and then to Cleveland, Ohio.
 Today they are in Reesville, Ohio.

 The PAJC consider themselves to be a continuation of the great revival that began on the day of Pentecost at Jerusalem, AD 33.
 They believe their doctrines to be founded upon the foundation of the apostles and prophets, Jesus Christ being their chief cornerstone.

 History

 The Pentecostal Assemblies of Jesus Christ (PAJC) is one of the oldest active Oneness Pentecostal organizations in the world.
-Two of the largest Oneness Pentecostal organizations, United Pentecostal Church International & Pentecostal Assemblies of the World were once part of the Pentecostal Assemblies of Jesus Christ and a third, the International Circle of Faith, traces its roots to the PAJC.
-All of these groups trace their roots to a revival in 1906 (the Azusa Street Revival) that has become synonymous with the Pentecostal movement.
+Two of the largest Oneness Pentecostal organizations, United Pentecostal Church International and Pentecostal Assemblies of the World, were once part of the Pentecostal Assemblies of Jesus Christ and a third, the International Circle of Faith, traces its roots to the PAJC.
+All of these groups trace their roots to a revival in 1906 (the Azusa Street Revival) which has become synonymous with the Pentecostal movement.
 According to Pentecostal historian Morris Golder, in 1931 a unity conference with representatives from four Oneness Pentecostalism organizations met in Columbus, Ohio, in an attempt to bring more Oneness organizations under the same banner.
 This attempt was partially successful.